 What is Remote Production?

-Remote production, sometimes referred to as the Remote Integration Model (REMI) or at-home production, is a broadcast workflow where content is captured live at a remote location while production is performed at a central location, on premise or in the cloud.
-Remote production is typically used for sports or other events, where having a full production suite on-location is not reasonable.
+Remote production, sometimes referred to as the Remote Integration Model (REMI), or at-home production, is a broadcast workflow where content is captured live at a remote location while production is performed at a central location, on-premise or in the cloud.
+Remote production is typically used for sports or other live events, where having a full production suite on-location is not reasonable.
+According to the 2025 Haivision Broadcast Transformation Report, 43% of respondents said that enabling remote production is their organization’s top priority.

 What are the Benefits of Remote Production?